isacben/picoboy-dev/README.md

 - USB (mini?) connector to plug the chord on the PCB and a connection to the RPi
 - Game Boy Color shell with no modifications (hopefully)

+## Hardware Prototype

+- [x] Install Raspberry PI OS
+- [x] Configure Raspberry PI to boot to console
+- [x] Install PICO-O8
+- [ ] Solder the 50 pin connector to the LCD screen adaptor
+- [ ] Solder headers for the LCD screen adaptor
+- [ ] Test LCD screen with the Raspberry Pi 3 A+
+- [ ] Test buttons

 ## MVP Bill Of Materials (BOM)

 | Part | Product | Estimated Price |